notfixingit3/wireguard_pihole/README.md

 # OS Supported
 Debian 12 Bookworm
 Ubuntu 22.04
-RedHat 9
+CentOS Stream 9
-OpenSUSE Leap 15.5
-OpenSUSE Tumbleweed 20231000
-Amazon Linux 2023
+Fedora Server 38

 # Tested on
 Tested on DO $4 droplet Ubuntu 22.04
 Azure Standard_B1s $11/month Ubuntu 22.04
-AWS t2.micro Amazon Linux 2023
+AWS t2.micro Ubuntu 22.04

-# On DO Only, this is not needed for Azure as it has you set up the user when you deploy a VM
-Create a new user on your droplet and add them to sudo group with usermod -a -G sudo username
-This will be the user you ssh from your terminal with
-ssh-copy-id to your new server so ansible can log in without password
+# Make sure you can SSH under your current username and succesfully sudo -s

 # Ansible local files
 Edit hosts file and change IP to your new VM Public IP and set the username that you will use to ssh to VM with